juliuschou/helloContainerWithFlaskAndScikitLearnApp/00FlaskRobertaApp.md

         curl -X POST -H "Content-Type: application/json" -d '["This is a good film"]' http://127.0.0.1:5000/predict

-## Step 5: Adding a Workflow to Your Git Repository

-1. Create a GitHub Actions workflow file in the .github/workflows directory with the name build.yml

-2. Here's an example workflow that builds and tests the Docker container:

-        name: Build and Test

-        on:
-          push:
-            branches:
-              - master

-        jobs:
-          build:
-            runs-on: ubuntu-latest

-            steps:
-            - name: Checkout code
-              uses: actions/checkout@v2

-            - name: Build Docker image
-              run: docker build -t flask-roberta-app .

-            - name: Run tests
-              run: docker run flask-roberta-app python -m unittest discover

-            - name: Publish Docker image
-              run: |
-                echo ${{ secrets.DOCKER_TOKEN }} | docker login -u ${{ secrets.DOCKER_USERNAME }} --password-stdin
-                docker tag flask-roberta-app ${{ secrets.DOCKER_USERNAME }}/flask-roberta-app:latest
-                docker push ${{ secrets.DOCKER_USERNAME }}/flask-roberta-app:latest
-              env:
-                DOCKER_USERNAME: ${{ secrets.DOCKER_USERNAME }}
-                DOCKER_TOKEN: ${{ secrets.DOCKER_TOKEN }}

-    The DOCKER_TOKEN secret is expected to be a Docker access token that you've created in your Docker Hub account.
-Access tokens are more secure for automation and can be scoped to specific actions.

-    Make sure you have added the DOCKER_USERNAME and DOCKER_TOKEN secrets in your GitHub repository settings.
-The DOCKER_USERNAME secret should be your Docker Hub username, and the DOCKER_TOKEN secret should be the access token you've generated for Docker Hub authentication.

 ## Step 5: Publish to GitHub Repository